• Skip to main content

 The monarch of Starside’s first name is Ell, which I stole from my daughter Ella.

 When I named Dunne Yples (who later in the series becomes Kila’s main foe), my mind drifted over Ypres, the Belgian town figuring in WWI battles.
 Why?
 Who knows.
-I went with it, and the resonances (which are meaningful to me and invisible to my readers) ring in my subconcious mind as I write his story.
+I went with it, and the resonances (which are meaningful to me and invisible to my readers) ring in my subconscious mind as I write his story.

 The donkey Tolky was originally named Tolkin, but I thought that was a bit too on the nose.
 So I shortened it.

 The Hargothe was a phrase I typed purely in the stream of creative flow.
 I later read an old science fiction novel by Leigh Brackett that had a character called Hargoth!
-I couldn’t belive my eyes.
+I couldn’t believe my eyes.

 Terms like dragnithan, qiznithan, yoznithan, or felnithel.
 All of that comes from stream of creative flow.
 Same thing with the term “shadline” which first appeared in an unfinished proto-story that I wrote years before starting Staride Saga.